 Putting a Face on Cancer

-Whether you have joined us each year or are considering participating in your first race, we hope to see you May long weekend in Summerland, BC.
-After all, there really is no time like the present to Conquer The Giant!
+Whether you have joined us each year or are considering participating in your first race, we hope to see you taking part either in this altered version of the Giants Head Grind whether in Summerland or in your own location anytime during the month of May 2021.
+After all, there really is no time like the present to ramp up our fight against Colon Cancer and Conquer the Giant!